-This spring the park plans to conduct a prescribed fire on approximately 150 acres of meadows, possibly as early as the week of March 11th.
-The park plans to burn five distinct meadows, located along PA Route 23 (Valley Forge Road) and Gulph Road, with the project taking up to one week to complete depending on field conditions.
+This April the park plans to conduct a prescribed fire on approximately 135 acres of meadows, beginning as early as April 1.
+The park plans to burn multiple meadows, located along PA Route 23 (Valley Forge Road) and Gulph Road, with the project taking up to one week to complete depending on field conditions.
 Prescribed fire activity would be completed no later than April 30th.

 Field and weather conditions will ultimately determine the exact dates and duration of the operation, as we only conduct prescribed fires under specific parameters to ensure public safety.
 Vehicle traffic in the area may experience delays due to smoke, but fire operations will be scheduled to minimize impacts during commuting hours.
 Visitor facilities, trails, and public roads throughout the park are expected to remain open and the public will be invited to view the fire from designated areas.
 The ultimate start date of the prescribed fire will be publicly shared approximately one week prior the start of the operation.